appium/appium-chromedriver/README.md

 and web views using Hybrid Mode approach.
 Check the corresponding driver tutorials to get more details on it.

+> **Note**
+>
+> The normal use of this package is via an Appium driver such as [UiAutomator2](https://github.com/appium/appium-uiautomator2-driver/) and not directly.
+> Please ensure you know what you are doing before using this package directly.

 ## Skipping binary installation

 By default, upon installation the package downloads the most recent known Chromedriver version from